kubeedge/website/docs/setup/install-with-keadm.md

 5. Modify **both** `/etc/kubeedge/config/cloudcore.yaml` and `/etc/kubeedge/config/edgecore.yaml` on cloudcore and edgecore.
 Set up **cloudStream** and **edgeStream** to `enable: true`.
 Change the server IP to the cloudcore IP (the same as $CLOUDCOREIPS).

-    Open the YAML file in cloudcore:
+    Open the YAML file in CloudCore:

     ```shell
     sudo nano /etc/kubeedge/config/cloudcore.yaml